Stayl045/stephans-code-journal/README.md

 - Use `npm audit` to check if there is vulnerabilities
   - research or Google the right version on how to fix some of the vulnerabilities

+## February 24th Code Journa Notes

+- Its like WordPress when is manages contents
+- A headless CMS is any type of back-end content management system where the content repository “body” is separated or decoupled from the presentation layer “head.”
+Content that is housed in a headless CMS is delivered via APIs for seamless display across different devices.

+### Headless CMS

+- Developer driven.
+You organize content on a website and send it anywhere
+  - Optomize different work flows
+  - Example:
+    - Wordpress and Drupai

+#### Why Headless?

+- More flexible, secure and developer friendly
+- JAMstack allows content editors a devs to be able to use tools that work best with their workflow
+- Headless CMS allws devlopnment of content to muitiple frontends this more challanging then

+### JAMStack

+-Jamstack is an architecture designed to make the web faster, more secure, and easier to scale.
+It builds on many of the tools and workflows which developers love, and which bring maximum productivity.

+- Javascript: Language
+- API: Content Delivery
+- Markup: Content

+### Storyblok

+-